This post contains affiliate links. Please read my disclosures.

 The steps are simple:

-- Mix together the cooled porridge, melted butter, honey, eggs and vanilla extract until combined.
+- Mix together cooked and cooled porridge, melted butter, honey, eggs and vanilla extract until combined.

 - Add the dry mixture to the wet ingredients and beat to combine.